 For the same reason they offer a range of unique management and branding solutions: Build Your Brand, Bill My Client, Multiple Contributors and more.

-Speaking about extensibility, Webydo can’t boast lots of apps and widgets.
+Speaking about extensibility, Webydo can’t boast lots of apps and widgets (except of store applications).
 It’s more a static website builder: you draw a prototype and then export its code and pass it to developers if custom modifications have to be made.

 Wix.
 Wix offers less design-related features, but more applications and widgets, such as online booking, live chat, calendar etc. These can be found in the Wix App Market.
 There are both free and premium solutions.

 The good news is that Wix has its own eCommerce and Blogging engines.
 They are not really impressive, yet offer enough features to set up and maintain a good-looking webstore or a blog.
-See what real Wix-based websites look like: Wix stores, Wix blogs, Wix portfolios.
+You can see examples of blogs, portfolios and eCommerce projects on real Wix-based websites.

 Webydo vs Wix.
 Webydo focuses on delivering design-specific features, such as code-free parallax scrolling or smart style editor for example, while Wix constantly improves its arsenal of business widgets.